Digital-Avatars-and-Robotics/hodler/README.md

 ## What it does

 Hodler is a web app simplifying process of gathering addresses of your token holders.
-Instead of taking snapshots or deploying staking contracts - gather leaderboard of holders based on erc-721 tokens holded for each block in specified timeframe.
+Instead of taking snapshots or deploying staking contracts - gather leaderboard of holders based on erc-721 tokens holded for each block in specified timeframe, the volume of NFT transfers or longest time period of holding an NFT.

 It gets rid of a poor UX and technical complexity of staking contracts (from a user POV), while allowing creators to reward their community, in a fun, surprising way.